-- The smallest dolphin is called Maui’s dolphin.
+- The smallest dolphin is called a Maui’s dolphin.
 It is only 1.2 m (4 ft) long and 40 kg (90 lb) light.
 Like a small human child!
 They are the rarest type of dolphin and live off the coast of New Zealand.

 - The Orca, also known as the killer whale, is a type of dolphin.
 It is a huge type of dolphin, as long as 9.5 m (30 ft) and weighing around 10 tonnes!
 Orcas belong to the mammal family of Delphinidae so they qualify as dolphins.

 - Echolocation: whistles or calls that bounce off objects

 Learn More All About Dolphins

 Watch this very fun and entertaining dolphin video:

 A video of a dolphin show to see how smart dolphins can be when trained.